 At the top of the page, users who are paying for Pro features can activate their accounts.
 To use the free version, just scroll past this section.

-The same applies to where you place the button.
+The same applies to where you put the button.
 You can place the button above or below your content and align it to the left, right, or center, or have no alignment.

-In the next section, you choose where to display the print button on your website.
+Next, you can choose where the print button appears on your site.

 Don’t forget to click ‘Save Options’ at the bottom to save your changes.